w3c/wai-curricula/intro.md

 ### Teaching Outline

   * **Social dimension of accessibility** &mdash; Explain that access to information, including on the Web, is a human right under the UN Convention on the Rights of Persons with disabilities (CRPD).
 Highlight some of the international policies relating to web accessibility, and emphasize any applicable local policies.
 Explain the relevance of accessibility in today's increasingly digital world, and how the inclusion of people with disabilities is a social imperative.
   * **Broader benefits of accessibility** &mdash; Demonstrate how many of the accessibility features benefit most users of the Web.
-For example, demonstrate how accessibility benefits older people, people using mobile devices, people with lower digital skills, people who are not fluent in a language, etc. in additiong to ensuring access for people with disabilities.
+For example, demonstrate how accessibility benefits older people, people using mobile devices, people with lower digital skills, people who are not fluent in a language, etc. in addition to ensuring access for people with disabilities.
 Emphasize the innovative aspects of accessibility, such as text-to-speech and speech-recognition.
   * **Mainstreaming accessible design** &mdash; Explain the relationships between accessibility, usability, and inclusion, and how these are best addressed together using a user-centered design process.
 Explain that accessibility and disability is part of the broader umbrella of diversity and inclusion, which is increasingly recognized as a business factor by many organizations internationally.
 Emphasize the need for an inclusive mindset and for leadership in management.

 ### Suggested Teaching Methods